pschaus/book_lepl1402/source/part3.rst

 .. _subset_sum:

 ..  code-block:: java
-    :caption: An algorithm for solving the Subset-Sum problem
-    :name: Subset-Sum Algorithm

     /**
      * This method checks if there is a subset of the array that sums up to zero.